Vision-Aided Relative State Estimation for Approach and Landing on a Moving Platform with Inertial Measurements: Introduction

 In this work, we consider the estimation problem for the approach and landing of a UAV on a moving target.
 The goal is to recover the relative pose and velocity of the UAV with respect to the target using IMU measurements from both systems and monocular vision.
 We assume that the vision system provides the bearing to the landing platform’s center and the normal to the platform surface.
 We propose a cascade observer architecture that first estimates the relative attitude through a complementary filter on $\SO(3)$, and subsequently reconstructs the relative position and velocity using a linear Riccati observer.
 Convergence is established under persistently exciting conditions, and the cascade interconnection is shown to achieve almost global asymptotic and local exponential stability.
-An extension is developed for the case where the target undergoes no rotational motion, which exploits the target’s linear acceleration to estimate the yaw rotation angle and derive sufficient conditions for local exponential convergence.
+An extension is developed for the case where the target’s rotation is restricted to its normal axis, which exploits its linear acceleration to estimate the yaw rotation angle and derive sufficient conditions for local exponential convergence.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:notation} introduces notation and preliminaries.
 Section~\ref{sec:problem_description} formulates the problem with the available inertial and visual measurements and derives relative UAV-target dynamics.
 Section \ref{sec:cascade_observer} develops the cascade observer, first under persistent excitation of the target-plane normal, and then extends the design to the case where this excitation condition is not satisfied.
 Simulation results are reported in Section~\ref{sec:simulations}, and Section~\ref{sec:conclusion} concludes the paper.
 Proofs of the lemmas are provided in the Appendix.